-- Number of visitors to your Web site - Sales leads

-- Citations in the press, both online and offline - Quality and quantity of e-mail feedback or customer survey data

-The metrics we chose for determining our effectiveness were as follows:

-- Total traffic to the Web site and its features - Books sold through the Web site - E-mail feedback - Number of Web sites that linked to our site, especially Internet business/marketing Web sites - Citations on other Web sites and online news services
+Web site • online and offline • Sales leads • Quality and quantity of e-mail feedback or customer survey data Th e metrics we chose for determining our effectiveness s we ere as follows: • Total traffic to the Web site and its features • Books sold through the Web site • E-mail feedback ٠ Number of Web sites that linked to our site, esp Web sites ecia Illy Internet business/marketing • Citations on other Web sites and online news servi ices lus ions cor futi it's entify any plans or ideas that were initially consider implexity, cost, time-to-market, risk, etc. Some of the ure iteration of your Web site lifecycle, or it may be significant, it pays to itemize it here so that this docerlooked these possibilities. ese aba ideas may be postponed for a ndoned entirely.
+Regardless, if

-IX.
-Exclusions

-Identify any plans or ideas that were initially considered but were later removed due to complexity, cost, time-to-market, risk, etc. Some of these ideas may be postponed for a future iteration of your Web site lifecycle, or it may be abandoned entirely.
-Regardless, if it's significant, it pays to itemize it here so that this document will reflect that you haven't overlooked these possibilities.